framegrace/beume/README.md

 ----------
 Beume takes a source image, resizes it on the fly, and serves it directly to the client machine caching everything in the process.
 A pretty simple task.

-I've worked in a fair ammount of projects and a service of this kind is always needed at some point.
+I've worked in a fair amount of projects and a service of this kind is always needed at some point.
 Looks so easy that usually is re-done everytime.

-Another commont point in those projects is that resizing becomes a can of worms when in production.
+Another comon point in those projects is that resizing becomes a can of worms when in production.

 Resizing is a kind of a costly operation and usually ends up in: